Saturday, December 31, 2011

 Fused

-Original hand printed silkscreen fashions
+Original hand printed silkscreen

 by Ivette Urbaez - flirty skirts, dresses, leggings, tunics & kid's clothes.